liamworkhard/antra_rewards/README.md

 # Urls:
 1. To get rewards for current customer  -> /rewards
 2. To get transactions for current customer  -> /transactions
-3. We can support pagination and data filter features afterward.
+3. We can support pagination and data filter features afterwards.

-After the program is run, user should log in first use:
+When the program started, user should log in first use:
 1. curl --location 'localhost:8080/login' \
    --form 'userName="demo1@antra.com"' \
    --form 'password="demo1"'
-2. And then enter either of the following link in the URL:
+2. Then enter either of the following link in the URL:
 * http://localhost:8080/rewards
 * http://localhost:8080/transactions
-* When not log in
+* If not log in
   ![img_8.png](images/img_8.png)
 * do log in and request
   ![img_5.png](images/img_5.png)